-This sheet is about exposure to COVID-19 mRNA vaccines in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to a COVID-19 mRNA vaccine in pregnancy and while breastfeeding.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is COVID-19?

-For more information on COVID-19 protein subunit vaccines, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19-protein-subunit-vaccine/.
+For more information on another kind of COVID-19 vaccine, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19-protein-subunit-vaccine/.

 Are COVID-19 mRNA vaccines recommended for people who are pregnant?

-Organizations including CDC, the American Academy of Pediatrics (AAP), and the American College of Obstetricians and Gynecologists (ACOG) recommend that people who are pregnant, recently pregnant, planning a pregnancy, or could become pregnant in the future stay up to date with recommended doses of COVID-19 vaccines.
-COVID-19 mRNA vaccines can be given at any time in pregnancy.
+The Centers for Disease Control and Prevention (CDC) recommend that people who are pregnant, recently pregnant, planning a pregnancy, or could become pregnant in the future stay up to date with COVID-19 vaccines.
+A COVID-19 mRNA vaccine can be given at any time in pregnancy.
+Talk to your healthcare provider, contact a MotherToBaby specialist, or visit the CDC website to learn how to stay up to date with COVID-19 vaccines: https://www.cdc.gov/covid/vaccines/stay-up-to-date.html.

 Can getting a COVID-19 mRNA vaccine make it harder for me to get pregnant or affect fertility treatments?